Skip to content

 Key Takeaway: List.fold accumulates values left-to-right.
 Start with appropriate initial value (0 for sum, 1 for product).

-Why It Matters: Fold is the most general list operation - map and filter can be implemented using fold.
-Financial applications use fold to calculate running totals, averages, and complex aggregations over transaction streams without mutable state.
+Why It Matters: Fold is the most general list operation - map and filter can be implemented using fold, making it the fundamental building block of collection processing.
+Financial applications use fold to calculate running totals, averages, weighted sums, and complex aggregations over transaction streams without mutable state.
+The accumulator pattern makes each processing step explicit, simplifying audit trails and debugging of financial calculations.

 Example 14: Tuples